PanpanZheng/OCAN/README.md

 ## DateSet

-For experiments, we evaluate **OCAN** on two real-world datasets: twitter and wiki which have been attached in location.
+For experiments, we evaluate **OCAN** on two real-world datasets: wiki and credit-card which have been attached in location.

 ## Model Evaluation